tableau/custom-portal-sample/README.md

 Inside of `custom-portal-sample/custom-portal-js/pages/js/configure_app.js`, you will need to make sure changes.

 1. Set `server_url` to be the url of your tableau server.
-2. Set `username` and `password` to the username and password of an interactor on the server
+2. Set `username` and `password` to the username and password of an interactor on the server.
 3. Set `site_name` to the name of the site you want to use.
 This is the site name that appears in the URL when you visit your tableau server (also sometimes refered to as site id).
 4. Set `team_tag` to be a tag that you have on your server.
 This will be used to pull workbooks as part of the sample.
-5. If you are not going to run the CORS Proxy on your local machine, you'll need to update the `cors` entries to point to where you are running the CORS Proxy
+5. If you are not going to run the CORS Proxy on your local machine, you'll need to update the `cors` entries to point to where you are running the CORS Proxy.

 # Why do I need the CORS Proxy

 [CORS](https://www.html5rocks.com/en/tutorials/cors/) is a technology that allows you to get around the same-origin policy by specifically allowing certain origins to request from your server.

-Tableau Server does not currently support configuring CORS, so you will need to use the CORS proxy to enable to test this sample.
+Tableau Server does not currently support configuring CORS, so you will need to use the CORS proxy to test this sample.

 # Running the app
 You will need to run two things: the CORS Proxy and a local webserver: